Independent Albania: Declaration of Independence

-At the beginning of the session Ismail Qemali emphasized that the only way to prevent division of the territory of Albania between the Balkan allies was to establish it as independent state, separated from Ottoman Empire.
-Qemali's proposal was unanimously accepted and it was decided to sign the declaration of independence of Albania in the name of the constituted Assembly of Vlorë (Albanian: Kuvendi i Vlorës) which members were representatives of all the regions of Albania.
+At the beginning of the session Ismail Kemal emphasized that the only way to prevent division of the territory of Albania between the Balkan allies was to establish it as independent state, separated from Ottoman Empire.
+Kemal's proposal was unanimously accepted and it was decided to sign the declaration of independence of Albania in the name of the constituted Assembly of Vlorë (Albanian: Kuvendi i Vlorës) which members were representatives of all the regions of Albania.
 By the declaration of Albanian independence the Assembly of Vlorë rejected the autonomy granted by the Ottoman Empire to the Albanian Vilayet, projected a couple of months earlier.
 The consensus was made for the complete independence.

-The sitting was then suspended and members of newly constituted National Assembly went to the house of Ismail Qemali who raised the flag of Skanderbeg on the balcony of his house, in front of the gathered people.
+The sitting was then suspended and members of newly constituted National Assembly went to the house of Ismail Kemal who raised the flag of Skanderbeg on the balcony of his house, in front of the gathered people.

 Government and Senate

 The establishment of the government was postponed for the fourth session of the Assembly of Vlorë, held on 4 December 1912, until representatives of all regions of Albania arrived to Vlore.
 During that session members of the assembly established the Provisional Government of Albania.
-It was a government that consisted of ten members, led by Ismail Qemali, until his resignation on 22 January 1914.
+It was a government that consisted of ten members, led by Ismail Kemal, until his resignation on 22 January 1914.
 Assembly established the Senate (Pleqësi) with advisory role to the government, consisted of 18 members of Assembly.

-Ismail Qemali was appointed as the first prime minister of independent Albania.
+Ismail Kemal was appointed as the first prime minister of independent Albania.
 On the same session held on 4 December 1912 the assembly appointed the other members of the government: